s-pace/docs-6/docs/api-mgmt/api-client-mgmt.md

 ![API client with access profile](~@img/api-mgmt/api-client-creation.png) *API client with access profile*

 Note the **API key** field.
-A unique API token is generated for each client.
+A unique API key is generated for each client.
 This token is a long string of characters.
 It needs to be supplied to the client so that the client can connect to the API.
 Treat this API key as confidential information: it should be known only to the API owner and the client.

-An API token can be revoked, and a new one issued, by clicking on the **Refresh** button next to the token.
+An API key can be revoked, and a new one issued, by clicking on the **Refresh** button next to the token.

 A client can be **Disabled** or **Enabled**.
 A disabled client cannot call any APIs.
-Moving the slider right will switch the client's status to **Enabled**, after which he/she will be allowed to make API calls.
+Moving the slider right will switch the client's status to **Enabled**, after which API calls will be accepted.

 ### Create new Access Profile